 That’ll teach you

 Children are growing up in a world dominated by smartphones.
 Instead of keeping this significant societal change outside of school and trying to pretend it doesn’t exist, we are better off educating students in school about the benefits and risks of smartphone use (and overuse).
 This includes teaching children about digital and cyberbullying and its harmful effects and how to responsibly use various social media platforms that are accessible from their smartphones.
-Teachers can also encourage children to question information and sources that they are exposed to on their smartphones, which is an especially important lesson in today’s age of “fake news.”
+Teachers can also encourage children to question information and sources that they are exposed to on their smartphones, and how to become more media-savvy, which is an especially important lesson in today’s age of “fake news.”